Teýmur Çaryýew

-Teýmur Çaryýew (born 26 November 2000) is a Turkmenistani footballer who plays as for Torpedo-BelAZ Zhodino of the Belarusian Premier League, and the Turkmenistan national team.
+Teýmur Çaryýew (born 26 November 2000) is a Turkmenistani footballer who plays for Bars Issyk-Kul of the Kyrgyz Premier League, and the Turkmenistan national team.

 Club career

 Çaryýew began his career with FC Energetik Mary of the Ýokary Liga.

 Abdysh-Ata Kant

 In February 2023, he went on trial with FC Abdysh-Ata Kant of the Kyrgyz Premier League and appeared in an exhibition match against FC Kara-Balta.
 That season, Abdysh-Ata Kant went on to win the league for the second-time in club history with Çaryýew featuring prominently.
 That year, the player also scored a goal in the final of the 2023 Kyrgyzstan Cup.
 However, Abdysh-Ata Kant ultimately finished runner-up with a 1–2 defeat to FC Muras United.

 Teymur won two championship titles with the FC Abdysh-Ata Kant: he played 65 matches, scored 7 goals, and made 8 assists.

 Torpedo-BelAZ Zhodino

 Belarusian Premier League club Torpedo-BelAZ Zhodino announced the signing of Çaryýew on a one-year contract on 12 February 2025.